 The following upgrade paths are supported for this release: Version 10.3.x →11.x

 There is a total storage maximum of 16TB per Storage Sync instance.
 We recommend deploying multiple Storage Sync VMs if you need to access more than 16TB of storage at a specific location.

 Maximum Folder and File Size

 Egnyte allows you to sync 50,000 files in any folder and up to 10 million files total between your device and the Cloud.
-Files in sub-folders do not count against the 50K file per folder limit, so not only can you have 50K files in each folder, you can also have up to 50K files in each sub-folder.
-In addition, you can sync files up to 10GB in size.
-With continued development of our sync tools, both the maximum number of files and the file size will continue to increase.
+Files in sub-folders do not count against the 50K file per folder limit, so not only can you have 50K files in each folder, but you can also have up to 50K files in each sub-folder.
+Also, you can sync files up to 10GB in size.
+With the continued development of our sync tools, both the maximum number of files and the file size will continue to increase.

 Mapping a Drive to Storage Sync

 Once you've installed Storage Sync on your server and synchronized your data, individual users can map drives from their computer to Storage Sync.
 To do so, follow the directions below:

 For PC users: Open My Computer, and click on menu item Tools > Map Network Drive.
 The folder name to be used is: \\Storage-Sync-IP-Address\ELC